Indian & Darjeelings

 Blended, Flavored, & Scented

-Black, or red teas have an insane range of flavors despite all being fully oxidized (the characteristic that defines the type).
-Plucked from two varieties of the Camellia Sinensis plant (sinensis & assamica), they are then processed using an array of techniques like withering, bruising, rolling, and twisting, then also dried using a variety of different methods.
-The various methods of processing work in conjunction with terroir, altitude, and cultivar to create the vast difference in flavor.
+Black or red teas have a dizzying range of flavors despite all being fully oxidized (the characteristic that defines the type).
+Plucked from two varieties of the Camellia Sinensis plant (sinensis & assamica), they are processed using an array of techniques like withering, bruising, rolling, and twisting; then also dried using a variety of different methods.
+The various methods of processing work in conjunction with terroir, altitude, and cultivar to create the vast differences in flavor.

 Phytochemicals in Black tea have been shown to stimulate the circulatory system, strengthen blood vessels and decrease the cholesterol level in the bloodstream.
 Black tea also contains caffeine.
 Woohoo!